ryans2014/MtLib/README.md

 ```

 ## How does it work
 There is a thread-safe task queue maintained by the ThreadPool instance.
-When Run/RunAndReturn/RunRref method are called (either from master thread or from slave threads), the task will be wrapped to a lambda function can pushed to the task queue.
-Then, an idle slave thread will be notify to start processing the task (via conditional variable).
+When Run/RunAndReturn/RunRref methods are called (either from master thread or from slave threads), the task will be wrapped to a lambda function and pushed to the task queue.
+Then, an idled slave thread will be notify to start processing the task (via conditional variable).

 At the initialization of the thread pool, all the slave thread are created.
-Every thread is binded to a infinite loop.
-In side the loop, the thread processes tasks from the task queue.
+Every thread is binded to an infinite loop.
+Inside the loop, the thread processes tasks from the task queue.
 If the task queue is empty, it will simply release the thread queue lock and wait for signals from a conditional variable.

 There is also a thread-safe counter that counts the number of pending tasks.
 It is decremented after a task is finished.
 If the Wait method is called on the master thread, the master thread will wait for signals from a conditional variable.
-This conditional variable get notified when the last task get processed.
+This conditional variable gets notified when the last task gets processed.

 The TheadPool::Delete method is based on the TheadPool::RunRref method.
-When a object reference is passed to the Delete method, the ownership of the object will be passed to a lambda function via a capture clause.
+When an object reference is passed to the Delete method, the ownership of the object will be passed to a lambda function via a capture clause.
 The function object is then pushed to the task queue by TheadPool::RunRref method.

 The TheadPool::Delete method can also take a pointer argument and push the delete pointer function to the task queue.